 Love Dave, A Happy 1Password Maker ❤️ 🇨🇦

-P. S. Please don’t think our excitement for memberships has anything to do with money.
-We’re completely self-funded so we don’t have any investors forcing us to make changes by looking solely at our bottom line.
-We were doing just fine selling individual licenses and AgileBits was already steadily growing before 1Password Teams was even introduced.
-We created 1Password Memberships because we had a vision for how 1Password could be even better and we followed our dreams.
+P. S. We created 1Password Memberships because we had a vision for how 1Password could be even better and we followed our dreams.
 The result has been stupendously awesome and better than our wildest dreams!
 Today, over 95% of our revenues are coming from subscribers, which is truly mind blowing.
-Many investment strategists would say it makes sense to simply drop support for everything else and focus on the money.
+Many investment strategists would say it makes sense to drop support for everything else and focus on memberships.
 That’s not how we do things around here.
 We focus on people, love, and happiness.
 It’s the way we do things and I wouldn’t have it any other way.

 P. P. S. You can create a 1Password membership and move all your existing data over today in just a few minutes.
 Learn more here.
 Like I said, I’m going to continue to non-apologetically nudge you over whenever I can 😉